rolandjlevy/express-api-for-jwt-demo/notes.md

 # Notes

 ### Todo

+### Done
 - Login / Logout link toggle in nav

-### Done
 - Create registration and login for users
 - Each user has a customerId which maps to the posts collection
 - Logged-in customers can only see their own posts
 - Implement EJS
-- Add form validation using [Joi](https://joi.dev/api/?v=17.6.0) or express-validator
+- Add form validation using [Joi](https://joi.dev/api/?v=17.6.0) or express-validator/
-- add bootstrap card component to view posts page: https://getbootstrap.com/docs/4.0/components/card/
-- Improve UI using Bootstrap
+- Improve UI with Bootstrap

 ### JWT tutorials
 - https://www.youtube.com/watch?v=xBYr9DxDqyU